-Structural acrylic adhesives – surface activated acrylic adhesives are often preferred for high-speed motor production due to the very fast set times.
+Many high speed motor producers prefer surface activated acrylic adhesives due to the very fast set times.
 Alternatively, two component external mix systems are available for a one step process.

 Examples of Permabond surface activated acrylic line include:

 Firstly, apply the adhesive to one surface, then brush or spray the initiator onto the other surface.
 Finally, upon assembly, strength development occurs rapidly.
 NOTE: If at least one surface is metal, and the process can allow for 5 to 10 minutes of fixture time before moving, consider TA437 without the initiator.

 NOTE: Without the secondary heat cure activation of the high-temperature resistance properties, Permabond 922 will only resist temperatures up to 180 degrees F (82C)